-Students with an EPT score of 146 or below will complete DSP as part of their English class in SF State’s Early Start Program.
+Students in Enrollment Category Four will complete DSP as part of their English class in SF State’s Early Start Program.

 To learn more about the DSP process, please visit the English Tutoring Center (ETC).

 The three options you may choose from are: